 Neighborhoods and various other types of housing communities consist of multiple units owned by different people.
 While each person is responsible for their individual dwelling, homeowners may sometimes need to share the responsibility for certain shared common areas and infrastructures.
-Typically, the HOA management company sets the guidelines for how residents must maintain their properties.
-In short, HOAs enforce the neighborhood or community’s guidelines that all homeowners must abide by.
-These rules are also known as covenants, conditions, and restrictions, or CC&Rs.
+Typically, the homeowners association management company sets the guidelines for how residents must maintain their properties.
+In short, HOAs enforce the neighborhood or community’s guidelines that all home owners must abide by.
+HOAs work as community management to ensure that the community is a welcoming place to all residents.

 An HOA management company typically: